sofa-framework/doc/components/topology/container/grid/sparsegridmultipletopology.md

 	<tr>
 		<td>nbVirtualFinerLevels</td>
 		<td>
-create virtual (not in the animation tree) finer sparse grids in order to dispose of finest information (usefull to compute better mechanical properties for example)
+create virtual (not in the animation tree) finer sparse grids in order to dispose of finest information (useful to compute better mechanical properties for example)
 		</td>
 		<td>0</td>
 	</tr>